Ducky Pond

-Raymond W. "Ducky" Pond (February 17, 1902 – August 25, 1982) was an American football and baseball player and football coach.
-He was the head football coach at Yale University from 1934 to 1940, and at Bates College in 1941 and from 1946 to 1951, compiling career college football record of 52–55–3.
-Pond's record at Yale was 30–25–2 record, including a 4–3 mark versus Harvard.
+Raymond W. "Ducky" Pond (February 17, 1902 – August 23, 1982) was an American college football player and coach.
+He was the head football coach at Yale University from 1934 to 1940, and at Bates College in 1941 and from 1946 to 1951.
+Pond's record at Yale was 30–25–2 record, including a 4–3 mark in Harvard–Yale football rivalry.
 He mentored two of the first three winners of the Heisman Trophy, Larry Kelley and Clint Frank.
 At Bates, Pond led the undefeated and untied 1946 Bobcats squad to the inaugural Glass Bowl.

 Pond was a public relations executive after his career in athletics.

 Early life and playing career

 Pond, after attending high school in Torrington, Connecticut, his birthplace, and the Hotchkiss School, was a member of the Yale Class of 1925, and a 1924 first-team All-American at halfback.
 Pond starred in the 1923 edition of The Game.
 He was nicknamed "Ducky" by Grantland Rice for returning a fumble 63 yards that afternoon against Harvard on a field that resembled "seventeen lakes, five quagmires and a water hazard".
 Yale had not scored a touchdown versus Harvard since the end of World War I.